Arnaud Souquet: Nice

 On 25 July 2016, Ligue 1 side Nice reached an agreement with Dijon for the transfer of Souquet.

 Gent

 On 31 August 2018, the last day of the 2018 summer transfer window, Souquet joined Belgian First Division A side K.A.A.
 Gent on a four-year contract.
 The transfer fee was reported as €3 million.

 Montpellier

 On 6 August 2019, Souquet joined Montpellier HSC.

 Chicago Fire

 On 9 January 2023, Souquet moved to Major League Soccer side Chicago Fire on a 3-year deal.
+On 13 February 2025, Souquet was released by Chicago Fire.

 International career

 Souquet has played with both the under-16s and the under-17 team.
 He was a regular in the under-17s during the run up to the 2009 UEFA European Under-17 Football Championship.
 During the qualification process, he scored goals against Scotland and Denmark.
 The 1–0 victory over Denmark assured progression to the tournament, where France were eliminated in the group stages.
 In total with the under-17s, Souquet made 15 appearances and scored two goals.